How to leverage secure team collaboration for small business messaging

 No compromises: Enhancing business messaging with airtight cloud security

 A central challenge in any business messaging app deployment is offering a solution that’s sufficiently secure and also intuitive enough to keep end users from resorting to unapproved alternatives (aka shadow IT).
-Cisco Webex Teams (formerly Cisco Spark) rises to the occasion, through a broad spectrum of collaboration capabilities that enable safe communications with colleagues, customers, and partners around the globe.
+Cisco Webex Teams (formerly Cisco Spark) rises to the occasion, through a broad spectrum of team collaboration capabilities that enable safe communications with colleagues, customers, and partners around the globe.
 Cisco Webex applications help boost cloud app security on multiple fronts, thanks to:

 Simpler IT security infrastructure